 You will record these observations as fieldnotes, which you will turn in as one part of the final assignment.
-You should have at least 1 full page of notes plus a drawn map of the space.
+You should have at least 1 full page of notes plus a drawn map of the space that you observed.
 You will then "write up" your fieldnotes into a coherent narrative that uses in-depth description to convey your experience to the reader.
 You will submit this as the second part of this assignment.
-Your narrative write-up should be 600-750 words.
+Your narrative write-up should be 650-800 words.